I, Tonya (soundtrack): Background

 Susan Jacobs, the music supervisor of the film, was hired by Gillespie, for the licensing of several tracks from the album, when the film was in post-production.
 She compared the film as a cross-over between "the scale of The Big Lebowski (1998), the soundtrack of American Hustle (2013) or any Scorsese film soundtrack", but the film had the heart of Silver Linings Playbook (2012).
 The film featured over 25 songs, but only 13 tracks are included in the album.

 "Spirit in the Sky" by Norman Greenbaum, a track that was featured in the soundtrack of Guardians of the Galaxy (2014), is also used for this film, it plays when Harding's father leaves the family, leaving her disappointed and from there, the scene transitions from a teenage Harding meets Jeff Gillooly (Sebastian Stan).
 She earlier licensed the track for Sunshine Cleaning (2008) in the main credits, but later decided to use it again, after watching the film.
 The song worked as "it gave this energy to the first time we see her as an adult" and comes in there "with a lot of punch and power".
-"Romeo And Juliet" from Dire Straits which highlighted the burgeoning relationship of Harding and Gillooly, was an integral part of the story, as Craig's wife had gave him the song, before the film's shooting began and for her "the lyrics felt like the film's story".
+"Romeo And Juliet" from Dire Straits which highlighted the burgeoning relationship of Harding and Gillooly, was an integral part of the story, as Craig's wife had given him the song, before the film's shooting began and for her "the lyrics felt like the film's story".
 However, Dire Straits' founder Mark Knopfler was not willing to license the song for use.
 Jacobs said to Knopfler about the premise and also let him watch the film, after which Knopler agreed to use the song.
 Some of the songs of the soundtrack were used in Harding's real routines, such as ZZ Top's "Sleeping Bag".